-Javascript methods are both used to — as their names imply — insert items at the end of the elements or node object they’re attached to.
+The append and appendChild Javascript methods are both used to — as their names imply — insert items at the end of the elements or node object they’re attached to.
 As much as they both can be used interchangeably, there are a few subtle differences between the two methods.

 - The

-method is used to insert either Node objects or DOMStrings (basically a string or text) into the DOM, while theappendChild
+appendmethod is used to insert either Node objects or DOMStrings (basically a string or text) into the DOM, while theappendChildmethod can only be used to insert Node objects into the DOM.

-For example, with the append
+For example, with the append method, you can do:

 let div = document.createElement("div")